Grab a dogsled. Hook up some dogs. Get on, hang on, and be off. No other method of winter travel compares, Frank Teasley says. And he ought to know.

 “I’ve competed in it eight times, but I’ve run it twelve times,” Teasley says.
 “The other four were training runs.
 I just went out there by myself — no trail, no support.”

 Frank’s what you’d call hardcore.
-Here’s how he prepared for his first Iditarod.
-By camping out in a wall tent in Wyoming, year round.
-For seven years.
+He prepared for his first Iditarod by camping out in a wall tent in Wyoming, year round, for seven years.
 Not because he thought it was the best way to get ready, but because it was the only way he could afford to keep his dogs.

 Turns out it was pretty good training.
 After wintering outdoors all those years, the Iditarod wasn’t such a big deal.